Magnetometer: Mineral exploration

 Magnetometric surveys can be useful in defining magnetic anomalies which represent ore (direct detection), or in some cases gangue minerals associated with ore deposits (indirect or inferential detection).
 This includes iron ore, magnetite, hematite, and often pyrrhotite.

 Developed countries such as Australia, Canada and USA invest heavily in systematic airborne magnetic surveys of their respective continents and surrounding oceans, to assist with map geology and in the discovery of mineral deposits.
 Such aeromag surveys are typically undertaken with 400 m line spacing at 100 m elevation, with readings every 10 meters or more.
 To overcome the asymmetry in the data density, data is interpolated between lines (usually 5 times) and data along the line is then averaged.
 Such data is gridded to an 80 m × 80 m pixel size and image processed using a program like ERMapper.
 At an exploration lease scale, the survey may be followed by a more detailed helimag or crop duster style fixed wing at 50 m line spacing and 50 m elevation (terrain permitting).
-Such an image is gridded on a 10 x 10 m pixel, offering 64 times the resolution.
+Such an image is gridded on a 10 m × 10 m pixel, offering 64 times the resolution.

-Where targets are shallow (<200 m), aeromag anomalies may be followed up with ground magnetic surveys on 10 m to 50 m line spacing with 1 m station spacing to provide the best detail (2 to 10 m pixel grid) (or 25 times the resolution prior to drilling).
+Where targets are shallow (< 200 m), aeromag anomalies may be followed up with ground magnetic surveys on 10 m to 50 m line spacing with 1 m station spacing to provide the best detail (2 to 10 m pixel grid) (or 25 times the resolution prior to drilling).

 Magnetic fields from magnetic bodies of ore fall off with the inverse distance cubed (dipole target), or at best inverse distance squared (magnetic monopole target).
 One analogy to the resolution-with-distance is a car driving at night with lights on.
 At a distance of 400 m one sees one glowing haze, but as it approaches, two headlights, and then the left blinker, are visible.

 There are many challenges interpreting magnetic data for mineral exploration.
 Multiple targets mix together like multiple heat sources and, unlike light, there is no magnetic telescope to focus fields.
 The combination of multiple sources is measured at the surface.
 The geometry, depth, or magnetisation direction (remanence) of the targets are also generally not known, and so multiple models can explain the data.